Our nationally-ranked cancer experts aren't just on our team. They're on yours. We're here for you during your treatment and long after. Learn More>

 - Robotic-assisted Prostatectomy – Using laparoscopic surgery for precise and careful removal of the prostate gland with minimal damage to the surrounding tissue

-At Jefferson, we not only offer our patients best-in-class prostate cancer medical services, our compassionate care includes a support program to meet your emotional and psychological needs, too.
+At Jefferson, not only does our hospital offer patients best-in-class prostate cancer medical services, our compassionate care includes a prostate cancer support group to meet you and your family’s emotional and psychological needs as well.

 Next-Day Appointments Available

 To schedule an appointment with one of our prostate cancer specialists, call 1-800-JEFF-NOW (1-800-533-3669) today.